greggersaurus/OpenSteamController/ReverseEngineering/README.md

 # Disassembling the LPC11U37 Firwmare

-This section details the approaches attempted and used to disassemble the Steam Controller firmware.
+This section details the approaches attempted and ultimately used to reverse engineer the Steam Controller firmware.

 ## [pinkySim](https://github.com/greggersaurus/pinkySim)

-This is the main method used for simulating the firmware.
+This is the primary method used for simulating the firmware and deconstructing its behavior.

-* Note: Need to use "make pinkySim" as building unit tests fails...
+* Note: Need to build pinkySim specifically with command "make pinkySim" as building unit tests fails...
     * TODO: get to bottom of this.
 * ARMv6-M Thumb instruction simulator.
-* Forked and working on custom functionality.
+* I have forked this repo and am working on custom functionality geared specfically towards the Steam Controller reverse engineering effort.
     * Logging (--logExe chipType)
         * Creates csv log of all instructions and memory accesses executed during simulation.
         * Currently "LPC11U37" is the only supported chip type
     * Disassembly
         * TODO: Worth spending time on option to out asm after running simulation? (will only cover instructions that were executed during sim)
-* Using gdb installed by LPCXpresso IDE (On OSX: /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb) to connect to simulator
+* Using gdb installed by LPCXpresso IDE (On OSX: /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb) to connect to the simulator

 ### Simulation Steps